 Asian ERG Lifts ‘First-Generation American’ to New Heights

-After a few years in the United States, Nancy Lim spent her formative years in Russia, attending public schools there.
+After a few years in the United States, Nancy spent her formative years in Russia, attending public schools there.
 When she returned to the United States at 17 with no family members in the country, she said it was similar to being a first-generation American.

 College, she said, was a struggle; she needed to do more work than others to achieve the same grades.
 And after graduation, she had few connections or mentors to help her land a job -- unlike those raised in the United States.